 Consider Fancy Cut Diamonds

-If you’re looking to save on your diamond, consider a fancy-shaped diamond.
+Consider a fancy-shaped diamond if you’re looking to save on your diamond.
 They are typically less expensive than a round brilliant diamond because less of the rough diamond is cut away during the shaping process.

 Another benefit of fancy-shaped diamonds is that they often appear larger than round diamonds.
 For example, a 1-carat oval will look bigger than a 1 carat round.
 Oval, emerald, and pear-shaped diamonds appear larger because of their elongated shapes.